vflinko/vflinko/README.md

 ---

 ### ✏  About Me :
-- 👋 Hi, I’m Flinko,here I will post guides and codes on the topic Bot Designer For Discord
+- 👋 Hello, I'm **Flinco**.
+In short, I'll tell you about my project.
+My project is based on a discord bot, which is written in Bot Designer for Discord or just bdfd.
+The platform presents the ability to quickly write a discord bot without any problems, it is very easy to learn.
+Using this platform and all its possibilities, a multifunctional bot was created: **"Dogiman".**
+**what is a bot?** - A unique economy that will not let you get bored, moderation, interaction with participants, creating tickets, utilities for the convenience and security of the server, premium features.
+Gradually, the project will develop, I vouch for your support.
 ---

 ### 👑  Stats :

 <div align="center">